 Phase out career ladder: Despite the fact that Prop.
-301 helped set a policy direction toward performance pay for all school districts in the state, 28 school districts currently have the legal authority to participate in a "career ladder" program.
+301 helped set a policy direction toward performance pay for all school districts in the state, 28 school districts still have the legal authority to participate in a "career ladder" program.
 The number of participating districts was capped as of FY 1994 because of concerns raised about the cost and effectiveness of the program.
-According to the Joint Legislative Budget Committee (JLBC), \$24,389,800 was levied in local property taxes for career ladder in FY 2004, while \$36,350,400 was appropriated from the general fund.
-Property tax levies on residential property for career ladder also exposes the state general fund to additional state aid costs.
 Because it is available to only 28 districts, career ladder contributes greatly to inequities in Arizona's school district spending and taxation.
+In addition, property tax levies on residential property for career ladder also exposes the state general fund to additional state aid costs.